ultraseedbox/USB-Docs/UltraSeedbox Applications/Syncthing/Initial Setup and Configuration.md

 /home20/usbdocs/Syncthing
 ```

 <p class="callout warning">Do not attempt to mount your rclone remote directly on your home directory.
 This will lead to instabilities.
-Instead, always create and use empty folder within your home directory.</p>
+Instead, always create and use an empty folder within your home directory.</p>

 ## Setting up Syncthing on Seedbox